Vietnam.vn - Nền tảng quảng bá Việt Nam

 “I think it’s important to show Canadians and Americans that we’re acting clearly and strongly and that’s exactly what we’re going to do,” LeBlanc added, promising to provide more details in the coming weeks.

-The official said Canada still believes the tariffs would hurt both countries, given the economic ties between the two countries.
-Trump has previously said he would impose a 25% tariff on Canada unless Ottawa takes steps to stem the flow of migrants and drugs into the United States.
-If the tariffs become a reality, it would have a significant impact on Canada’s trade, which sends 75% of its exports to the United States.
+The official said Canada still maintains that the tariffs would hurt both the US and Canada, given the economic ties between the two countries.
+Previously, Mr. Trump announced that he would impose a 25% tariff on Canada unless Ottawa takes measures to stop the flow of migrants and drug trafficking into the US.
+If the tariff increase becomes a reality, this would significantly affect the trade activities of Canada, which exports 75% of its goods to the US.

 US President-elect Donald Trump said on November 30 that he had a “very productive” meeting with Mr. Trudeau.
 Mr. LeBlanc said that after dinner in Florida, Mr. Trump walked Mr. Trudeau to his car and said: “Stay in touch and call me anytime.
 See you soon.”